 What is decreasing term life insurance?

-Decreasing term life insurance is a type of life insurance policy that’s paid over a fixed period of time.
-The level of pay-out decreases over the length of the policy.
-It’s often used to cover the balance of a repayment mortgage, because this is a type of loan that also decreases over time.
-Often, a mortgage lender will insist that life insurance must be in place before you start your agreement.
+Decreasing term life insurance is a type of life insurance policy that pays out less over time.
+It’s often used to cover the balance of a repayment mortgage, because the total balance of the mortgage decreases over time and will be paid off in full at the end of the term.

 Frequently asked questions

 Do I have to take out decreasing term life insurance if I have a mortgage?

 Strictly speaking, you don’t need any kind of life cover when you take out a mortgage.
 Although, some mortgage lenders may require it.

 But some type of life insurance could be a sensible option if you have people who depend on you to pay the mortgage.
 Imagine if something happened to you and your family could no longer afford to stay in the home they cherish.

 Can I add critical illness cover to my decreasing term life insurance?

 Yes, for an extra cost, you can add critical illness cover to your decreasing term policy.
 It could pay out a cash sum if you’re diagnosed with an illness or serious condition specified in your policy documents.
 This can include a heart attack, stroke and several types of cancer.

 What other types of cover should I think about?